-The fact is, this is not an event isolated to a far corner of the planet.
-This is a global issue and a growing problem for a variety of reasons I’ll get into in just a moment.
+However, no large fire is an event isolated to a single corner of the planet.
+It’s a global issue and a growing problem for a variety of reasons I’ll get into in just a moment.

-Thankfully, there are concrete actions we can take to protect ourselves from the health effects on our bodies that can result from the smoke of forest fires.
-I’ll share those with you here.
-I’ll also discuss the impact of the fires globally and what we can do for the health of our planet as well.
+Thankfully, there are concrete actions we can take to protect ourselves from the health effects of wildfire smoke on our bodies.
+I’ll share those with you in this article.
+I’ll also discuss the impact of the fires globally and what we can do for the health of our planet.

 Why Are There So Many Forest Fires?